Mothballs can create opportunities for poisoning when scattered around the house for use as pest control or as a deodorizer.

-- Mothballs usually contain NAPHTHALENE or PARADICHLOROBENZENE and some may contain CAMPHOR.
-All types can be toxic if enough is ingested.
+Mothballs can cause serious illness and lead to poisoning if swallowed, inhaled, or absorbed through the skin.
+Mothballs usually contain naphthalene or paradichlorobenzene and some may contain camphor.
+All types can be toxic if enough are ingested.

-- For some types, as little as half of one mothball can be dangerous if swallowed.
+- As little as half of one mothball can be dangerous if swallowed.

 - Mothballs should not be scattered in basements and crawl spaces as the fumes can drift throughout the home through heating and air ducts.